-Mr. Melo is the program annotator for the recording of the complete piano music of Villa-Lobos and Camargo Guarnieri on Naxos.
-In 2006 and 2007 he collaborated with the Montréal Chamber Music Festival as musicologist and program notes writer.
+Mr. Melo is the program annotator for the recording on Villa-Lobos' complete piano music and Camargo Guarnieri's complete piano concertos on Naxos.
+In 2006, he began collaborating with the Montréal Chamber Music Festival as musicologist and program notes writer.
 In March 2008, he chaired a session on music iconography in Brazil and Portugal in the conference Music, Body, and Stage: The Iconography of Music Theater and Opera at CUNY Graduate Center.
 He was the scriptwriter for Seduction, Smoke and Music, performed at The Tuscan Sun Festival in Cortona in the summer of 2011, with Jeremy Irons as Chopin and Sinéad Cusack as George Sand.
-Mr. Melo is the program annotator for the National Philharmonic in Strathmore, MD, and is on the piano and musicianship faculty at the Diller-Quaile School of Music in New York City